Obtaining F-1 Visa Status

 3. Apply for the F-1 visa

 - Follow the U.S. Embassy/Consulate’s instructions to schedule an interview for a student visa application.
 A list of Consulates and Embassies can be found at USEmbassy.gov.
 Be sure that it is known that you are applying for a student visa as student visa applications are given priority for scheduling.
-The consulate can issue an F-1 visa up to 120 days before the start date on the I-20.
+The consulate can issue an F-1 visa up to one year before the start date on the I-20.

 - Complete the DS-160 Online Nonimmigrant Visa Electronic Application